Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Results

 \section{Results}

-In spite of its apparent simplicity, our system is governed by four key timescales: \begin{itemize} \item Time to diffuse across the system: $\tau_{\rm sys}=L^2/2D$ \item Time to diffuse across the channel: $\tau_{\rm cha}=L_0^2/2D$ \item Adsorption timescale: $\tau_{\rm ads}=1/\kon$ \item Desorption timescale: $\tau_{\rm des}=1/\koff$ \end{itemize} These timescales can be estimated for many nanotechnological systems and we report orders of magnitude in Table~\ref{tab:param_vals}.
+Our system is governed by four key timescales: \begin{itemize} \item Time to diffuse across the system: $\tau_{\rm sys}=L^2/2D$ \item Time to diffuse across the channel: $\tau_{\rm cha}=L_0^2/2D$ \item Adsorption timescale: $\tau_{\rm ads}=1/\kon$ \item Desorption timescale: $\tau_{\rm des}=1/\koff$ \end{itemize} These timescales can be estimated for many nano-technological systems and we report orders of magnitude in Table~\ref{tab:param_vals}.
 Remarkably, there is no standard case, and relative magnitudes can vary strongly from one system to another.
+Our goal is not to imitate these systems exactly with our model, but rather to illustrate the diversity of behavior which can be observed in power spectra with only two physical processes.

 In the following, we start by investigating limit cases of pure diffusion or only adsorption.
-This will allow us to establish a few canonical fluctuation regimes before turning to the full, much more complex system.
+While the scaling laws associated with these processes in isolation are known, the full problem of interest here involves a non-trivial combination of these two canonical mechanisms.
+As such, we provide a detailed explanation of how scalings emerge from fluctuations associated with these separate phenomena as context for later results.
+Scaling laws for adsorption and diffusion are also accessible experimentally and provide a useful reference point for experimentalists.

 Related to this, we work in the following reduced units.
 In all cases the characteristic length scale is $\ell_0 = L_0$, and the characteristic timescale is $\tau_0 = \tau_{\rm cha} = L_0^2/2D$, except in the case of pure adsorption/desorption where $D=0$, in which case we use $\tau_0 = 1/f_0$, where $f_0 = (\kon+\koff)/2\pi$ and represents the corner frequency in the PSD.
 We compare the analytical results, derived above, to particle-based simulations of the system (see Appendix~\ref{app:methods} for details on computational methods).
+Again, we generally choose a 1D geometry for our simulations to provide a robust verification of our analytical results.